About the Data

 Production

-All companies that in 2022 produced
+All companies that in the previous year produced

 ≥ 20 mmboe of oil & gas and/or